thepranab/materials-for-max-qe2021-online-school/Day-3/REMOTE-HOW-TO.md

 * `remote_pwtk` -- this automatically submits the PWTK
-  script to queuing system on the "nsc" HPC system.
+  script to queuing system on the "hpc" HPC system.
 Example:

         remote_pwtk script.pwtk